frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 they have given to us.

-The 14th of February is also the anniversary of the founding of the Priests of the Prelature of Opus Dei, in 1943.
+The 14th of February is also the anniversary of the founding of the Priests of the Prelature of Opus Dei in 1943.
 We have many reasons to make many acts of thanksgiving.

 This coming weekend, you could also say, is like the weekend of the